fabriziotorelli-wipro/digitalrig-apigee/digitalrig-apigee-riglet/ec2/README.md

   `ansible-playbook -i ./inventory/localhost -e @vars -e @inputs -e @private ../tf_run.yml`

 0. Generate Ansible var file from TF outputs:
-  `ansible-playbook -i ./inventory/localhost -e @inputs -e @vars -e @private ../tf_outputs-minimal.yml`
+  `ansible-playbook -i ./inventory/localhost -e @inputs -e @vars -e @private ../tf_outputs.yml`

+0. Define on APIGee gateway web console a Proxy named `gateway`, type `reverse proxy`, using the gateway IP (in `/digitalrig-apigee-riglet/etc/tmp/_tf_ouputs` you have an ip address corresponding to the variable named `gateway_public_ip`) and port `10099`.
+The URL will be pretty much similar to this sampler : `https://xxx.xxx.xxx.xxx:10099/`.

 0. Make sure you're able to open ssh connection to jump host.
 Command and hostname are the output of "show jump host information" task in the previous step.
    If you can't open ssh connection, please make sure to configure ssh properly.
 See Troubleshooting section.